Improwised/kb.repairrabbit.github.io/content/data-backup/how-to-take-data-backup-for-the-invoices.md

 +++
-title= "how to take data back up for the invoices?" date= 2018-01-25T14:38:27+05:30 description= "" weight= 4
+title= "How to take data back up for the invoices?" date= 2018-01-25T14:38:27+05:30 description= "" weight= 4